 Volunteer in China’s most established giant panda conservation and research center.
 You will help by preparing food, cleaning out enclosures and observing their behaviour.

 Volunteer in a veterinary clinic in Kumasi and get involved in administering vaccinations, observing and assisting in operations, laboratory work, post mortems and routine treatments.

 Work alongside a local vet, assisting with the treatment and care of domestic animals and livestock.
 You can accompany vets on outreach programs and farm visits.

-Intern at an animal rescue shelter in Montego Bay and help provide treatment and care to dogs, cats, birds, and horses.
+Intern at an animal rescue shelter in Montego Bay and help provide treatment and care to dogs and cats.
 You will help with feeding, cleaning, and administering treatment.